Clara Arai - Social Media Designer

-Zachary Smith is a freshman studying history and creative writing.
+Zachary Smith is a sophomore English major.
 A Greenville native, he currently lives in Gwinnett County, Georgia.
 He has a personal relationship with the God who saves and loves to share about Him with others.
 Zachary has a debater’s mind and a poet’s heart.
 His interests include genealogy, history, missions, and communication.
 He is currently working on his first full-length novel, a story of the American South in the 21st century.
 He has made over 25,000 phone calls to individual Georgians and has knocked on thousands of doors in his local community.
 He is an alumnus of TeenPact and Generation Joshua and has also participated in fifteen Stoa tournaments.

 Emma Galloway Stephens - Faculty Sponsor & Advisor